Do Cars in Oregon Need Basic or Synthetic Oil?

 - Cleaning – As oil pumps through your vehicle’s engine it collects tiny bits of debris.
 The oil filter removes the grit and debris from your engine keeping things running clean and smooth.

-Conventional motor oil is a “non-synthetic” oil.
+Basic motor oil is a “non-synthetic” oil.
 Generally speaking, when we think about things we buy, like the food we eat and the fabrics in the clothes we wear we tend to think the “non-synthetic” option is “more natural” and therefore better.
 That’s not necessarily the case when it comes to motor oil.

-Conventional oil is made by refining natural crude oil until it has the viscosity and other properties which make it suitable to use in your vehicle’s engine.
+Basic oil is made by refining natural crude oil until it has the viscosity and other properties which make it suitable to use in your vehicle’s engine.
 But that doesn’t mean it’s better than synthetic oil.